February 16, 2021 5 min read

 1. Improve your decision-making

 As an entrepreneur, you can feel as if you’re making decisions in a void.
-Sure, you can do your own market research, but what about finding someone to pick apart your website or examine your new structure or offer thoughts on a tense interaction with a client?
+Sure, you can do your own market research, but what about finding someone to pick apart your website or examine your new pricing structure or offer thoughts on a tense interaction with a client?
 Your mastermind group provides a space for feedback on whatever pressing issue you have to contend with at that moment.

 2. Carve out a brave space